Going Out and Entertainment ESL Activities, Games and Worksheets

 ESL Going Out Activity - Vocabulary, Reading and Speaking Activity: Gap-fill, Information Gap, Matching, Asking and Answering Questions, Controlled Practice - Pair Work - Intermediate (B1) - 25 minutes

-In this going-out information gap activity, students complete sentences about problems people had on a day out and exchange information with a partner to find out where each person went.
+In this engaging going-out information gap activity, students complete sentences about problems people had on a day out and exchange information with a partner to find out where each person went.
 First, in two groups, students complete sentences about problems people had when they went out to different places with words from a box.
 Next, students pair up with someone from the other group and take turns asking their partner about the problems experienced by the people whose details are missing from their worksheet and writing their partner's responses in the table in sentence form.
 After that, pairs race to complete sentences by writing the correct person's name next to the corresponding place or event that they went to.
 The first pair to complete all their sentences correctly wins.

 A Bad Day Out Preview